Home » Main Course » Jalapeno Lime Shrimp

 Instructions

-• Marinate shrimp in a glass or plastic bowl with the jalapeno, garlic, cumin, lime juice, salt & pepper, and one of the two tablespoons of oil.
+• Marinate shrimp in a glass or plastic bowl with the jalapeno, garlic, cumin, lime juice, one of the two tablespoons of oil, and salt & pepper.
 Stir to combine and set aside for 15-20 minutes.

-• After the shrimp have marinated for 15-2020 minutes, heat the other tablespoon of oil in a large skillet.
-Dump the bowl of shrimp in the skillet, making sure each shrimp is laying flat.
-Cook for 2-3 minutes, then with tongs, turn each shrimp over and cook another 2-3 minutes.
+• After the shrimp have marinated for 15-20 minutes, heat the other tablespoon of oil in a large skillet.
+Using tongs, add the shrimp to the skillet, making sure each shrimp is laying flat.
+Cook for 2-3 minutes, then turn each shrimp over and cook another 2-3 minutes.
 Shrimp are done when pink and no more gray is present.

 Notes